Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 How to fix a health care system that burdens middle-class families so heavily is beyond her, she said.

-"The only thing we can do is just keep working."
-Tiffany said.
+"The only thing we can do is just keep working," Tiffany said.
 "I always wonder: How does everybody else do it?"

 Kaiser Health News is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.